 FEMA fraud investigations are important because fraudulent FEMA claims take money away from people who really need it.
 For this reason, the consequences of FEMA fraud can be steep.
 If you’re convicted with this felony, you could go to prison for up to 30 years and be fined up to $250,000.

 So, if you’ve been accused of disaster fraud, get help from a FEMA fraud defense attorney.
-For legal guidance from someone who knows FEMA case laws, including the FEMA fraud statute of limitations and possible defenses, contact The Law Offices of Seth Kretzer today.
+For legal guidance from someone who knows FEMA case laws, including the FEMA fraud statute of limitations and possible defenses, contact The Law Offices of Kretzer and Volberding P.C. today.

 How Does FEMA Fraud Reporting Work?